 Our PPP Forgiveness Portal is Open for ALL PPP LOANS.

-Resources for the Citywide Banks PPP Loan Portal
+Resources for the Citywide Banks, a division of HTLF Bank PPP Loan Portal

 First Draw Portal Guide

 Forgotten Portal Password

 Click here to view an important note before clicking on links within the videos. © 2021 nCino, Inc. All Rights Reserved.

 The Paycheck Protection Program (PPP) is a loan designed to provide a direct incentive for small businesses to keep their workers on payroll.
 First Draw PPP Loans can be used to help fund payroll costs, including benefits, and may also be used to pay for mortgage interest, rent, utilities, worker protection costs related to COVID-19, uninsured property damage costs caused by looting or vandalism during 2020, and certain supplier costs and expenses for operations.

 SBA will forgive loans if all employee retention criteria are met, and the funds are used for eligible expenses.